anderslaunerbaek/deep_learning_project/README.md

 # Deep Learning Project

+## How to Run the Demo
+* Clone the repo.
+* Navigate to: `cd DEMO/`
+* Open Jupyter Notebook and execute `CNN DEMO.ipynb`.

 ## Trained Checkpoints for Models and Input Data
 In order to reproduce the archived results you can download the input data and saved model checkpoints.
-* Link to zip file: [link]()
+* Link to zip file: [DTU SharePoint: Data_dicts_and_Code_models.zip](https://dtudk-my.sharepoint.com/personal/s160159_win_dtu_dk/_layouts/15/guestaccess.aspx?docid=093aa4dcaee0b4e3aa18b0ee67061a678&authkey=AbdnyuYwQUWn0BDEPeDn1Mg&e=6545df2324604a2ab35a771a5bcd4d3f)
   * Input data: The > Data_dict < folder must be placed within the root of the cloned git repository.
-* Saved checkpoints: The Code/ > models <, the models folder must be placed within the root/Code/ of the cloned git repository.
+  * Saved checkpoints: The Code/models, the > models < folder must be placed within the Code/ of the cloned git repository.